 Small to medium-sized businesses can often benefit the most from utilizing 401(k) plans with a Safe Harbor.
 Additionally, any size company can offer this type of plan.
 If your company could run into compliance issues with IRS’s non-discrimination testing this plan could be your best option.
 At the beginning of each fiscal year, you will choose whether to make a non-elective matching contribution of at least a 3% or an elective contribution that is derived from one of two formulas.

 Named after Senator William Roth, these plans were part of the 1997 tax relief act and are typically funded with after-tax dollars.
 While there is no employee match, the money grows tax-free and can be withdrawn at any time.
 Roth IRAs aren’t necessarily employer-sponsored plans, however, thanks to electronic payments, your employee can designate a portion of their check to go into their Roth IRA.
 You would basically give them the opportunity an after-tax portion of their paycheck to the account through a payroll deduction.
 You may not be able to match their contribution, but you could raise their wages for them to make this contribution.
 Keep in mind though, you cannot force them to make a contribution to a Roth.

 Each of these can help you and your employees’ plan for retirement, however, don’t underestimate the power of putting your money back into your business as well—especially as a start-up company.
 For my friend, that was the decision we ultimately made.
 He could better help his employees by pouring the money back into the business and growing it, which would allow him to offer his employees a better retirement vehicle down the road.

 The question is not always, which retirement plan I should use?
 Rather it is also, when should I use it?
-Retirement plans for small businesses are great, and I highly recommend them…when the time is right.
+Retirement plans are often a great option for an employee incentive program for small businesses, and I highly recommend them…when the time is right.